kamchatka-volcano/hypertextcpp/README.md

 cmake --build build
 cmake --install build --component shared_lib_api
 ```
-You can omit `--component shared_lib_api` parameter if you don't need to load templates in shared libraries form.
+You can omit the `--component shared_lib_api` parameter if you don't need to load templates in shared libraries form.

 ## Running tests
 ```console